We are vulnerable and scared, say tragic railway worker’s colleagues

 Labour leader Sir Keir Starmer, speaking in the Commons, added his condolences, describing her death as being “in awful circumstances”.

-“The man said he had the virus and spat on them.
-They reported it to their supervisor.
-Belly came home and told me everything.
+Detective Chief Inspector Sam Blackburn said: “We will always investigate any report of assault thoroughly when we receive it, and it’s vital for us to establish the full circumstances behind this incident.

-“We did a WhatsApp video in hospital, but then I didn’t hear from her again.
-I thought she might be asleep, but the doctor phoned me to tell me she had died.”
+“We are conducting extensive enquiries to help us do so, including exploring possible CCTV opportunities and speaking to key witnesses.”

-A fundraising page for Ms Mujinga’s family stood at more than £17,500 as of 10.30am on Wednesday.
+A fundraising page for Ms Mujinga’s family passed the £25,000 mark on Wednesday afternoon.

 To donate, visit de.gofundme.com/f/rip-belly-mujinga